-• Amendments to PAS 40, Investment Property, Transfers of Investment Property property meets, or ceases to meet, the definition of investment property and there is evidence of the change in use.
+• Amendments to PAS 40, Investment Property, Transfers of Investment Property

+The amendments clarify when an entity should transfer property, including property under construction or development into, or out of investment property.
+The amendments state that a change in use occurs when the property meets, or ceases to meet, the definition of investment property and there is evidence of the change in use.
 A mere change in management's intentions for the use of a property does not provide evidence of a change in use.
 The amendments should be applied prospectively to changes in use that occur on or after the beginning of the annual reporting period in which the entity first applies the amendments.
 Retrospective application is only permitted if this is possible without the use of hindsight.